Skip to main content

 Is Weed Legal in Alaska?

-Yes, marijuana use for medicinal purposes as well as for recreational purposes is permitted in Alaska.
+Yes, as of April 2025 marijuana use for medicinal as well as recreational purposes is legal in Alaska.

 Is Weed Legal in Arizona?